sergeliatko/wpsettings/README.md

 }, 10, 0 );
 ```

-**6 lines** with WPSettings framework vs **30 lines** using WordPress Settings API... sure if you add more options - not all of them will take 30 lines, but still it is 5 times faster in code and skips you hell of a job to learn the WordPress Settings API hiden stones.
+**6 lines** with WPSettings framework vs **30 lines** using WordPress Settings API.
+Sure, if you add more options - not all of them will take 30 lines, but still it is easily 5 times faster in coding and eliminates the huge undertaking of learning the WordPress Settings API’s hidden tips and tricks.

 ## The best part
 WPSettings Framework takes care of:

-* Adding single or multiple admin pages and/or submenu pages as well as their introductory texts to WordPress admin area
+- Adding single or multiple admin pages and/or submenu pages as well as their introductory texts to WordPress admin area.
-* Adding single or multiple settings sections to existing or your custom admin pages
+- Adding single or multiple settings sections to existing or your custom admin pages.
-* Adding setting fields to existing or your custom settings sections:
+- Adding setting fields to existing or your custom settings sections:
-  * text inputs (all common types: hidden, text, url, email, password, tel, number, range, date etc.)
+	- text inputs (all common types: hidden, text, url, email, password, tel, number, range, date etc.).
-  * checkboxes (single and multiples) and radio buttons (again single and multiple)
+	- checkboxes (single and multiples) and radio buttons (again single and multiple).
-  * textareas
+	- textareas.
-  * dropdowns (allows option groups as well)
+	- dropdowns (allows option groups as well).
-  * (WordPress text editors, pages and taxonomy terms dropdowns and colorpickers are coming in the nearest future)
+	- any custom coded field you want (you will be surprised just how flexible the framework is).
-  * any custom coded field you want (you will be surprized how flexible the framework is)
+	- WordPress text editors, pages and taxonomy terms dropdowns and color pickers are coming in the near future.
-* Adding descriptions to your custom settings sections and help messages to your setting fields
+- Adding descriptions to your custom settings sections and help messages to your setting fields.
-* Registration of your options in WordPress database
+- Registration of your options in the WordPress database.
-* Sanitizing the user data input for most of the option types (you may use your own sanitize functions when needed)
+- Sanitizing the user data input for most of the option types (you may use your own sanitize functions when needed).
-* Proper handling of the option default values - does not save the defaults in database, makes sure it is returned when no value is provided, allows forcing the default value if user missed the value input (very usefull for text options)
+- Proper handling of the option default values - does not save the defaults in the database, makes sure it is returned when no value is provided, allows forcing the default value if the user missed the value input (very useful for text options).

-And it allows you to rewrite any functionality of the main classes providing your own extensions.
+WPSettings Framework allows you to rewrite any functionality of the main classes providing your own extensions.

 ## Installation